bbauska/meta-react-basics/README.md

 two items in the cart.

 Events are a powerful tool and make up part of the **Document Object Model**.
-As an aspiring React developer, you\'ll need to know how to work with **events** as they are handled a bit differently.
+As an aspiring React developer, you&apos;ll need to know how to work with **events** as they are handled a bit differently.

-By the end of this section (01), you\'ll be able to identify the broad types of events available in React, and describe some of the most commonly used ones.
-You\'ll also know how to explain the event handling process in React at a high level.
+By the end of this section (01), you&apos;ll be able to identify the broad types of events available in React, and describe some of the most commonly used ones.
+You&apos;ll also know how to explain the event handling process in React at a high level.

 In React code, events are handled using **JSX event attributes**, which are very similar to HTML event attributes that you may be familiar with.
 For example, the click handling attributes in HTML is the onclick attribute with all the letters lowercased.
-The equivalent click handling attributes in React\'s JSX is the **camelCased onClick** attribute.
+The equivalent click handling attributes in React&apos;s JSX is the **camelCased onClick** attribute.
 Remember that camel case means that the first letter is lowercase and the separation of words is indicated with a capital letter rather than a space.